jvanasco/pyramid_session_redis/README.md

 	"pyramid_session_redis>1.5,<1.6"

-* The 1.6 branch will support Pyramid 2, but will not be compatible with Pyramid 1.x, due to breaking changes.
+* The 1.6 branch will support Pyramid 2, ~~but will not be compatible with Pyramid 1.x, due to breaking changes.~~ The 1.6 branch is currently intended to support Pyramid 1.x and Python2.
+For early adopters of Pyramid2, there is a concept branch which supports Pyramid2 but does not support Pyramid 1.x or Python2.
+The concept branch is NOT likely to mature to release, but is provided as a temporary fix.

 Prior Branches
 --------------